Infertility in women

 Although there are no dietary or nutritional cures for infertility, a healthy lifestyle is important.
 Some ovulatory problems may be helped by changing behavioral patterns.
 Some tips include:

 - Maintain a healthy weight.
 Women who are either overweight or underweight are at risk for fertility failure, including a lower chance for achieving success with fertility procedures.
+Choosing a healthy diet is an important part of the process.

 - Stop smoking.
 Smoking adversely affects infertility in both men and women and may affect the success of fertility treatments.
 Everyone should quit.